W

 And why "we're experienced and flexible" is a red flag in Germany

-German enterprises don't hate agencies.
+German enterprises generally don't hate agencies.

-They simply don't trust most of them.
+They often don't trust many of them.

 This is not about pricing.
 Not about nationality.
 Not about technology choices.